HomeWordPressBlogPricingDemoContactDocs

 Reducing liability and breach risk by keeping only a verification outcome instead of raw identity data.

 When you store copies of IDs and selfies "for compliance," you become the custodian of the most sensitive data your users have.
 A breach doesn’t just leak emails, it leaks documents that can be used for identity fraud, and face images that can be used for impersonation.
-Regulators and plaintiffs increasingly treat such storage as a major risk and a potential violation of data-minimisation principles.
+Regulators and plaintiffs often treat such storage as a major risk and a potential violation of data-minimisation principles.

 The alternative is to not store them at all.
 A privacy-first age verification provider checks the document and the person (e.g. via liveness), confirms they meet the age threshold, and returns to you only a signed result, for example "18+ verified" plus an audit identifier (e.g. a verification receipt).
 You keep the token and the receipt; you never hold the ID or the face.
 Your database is no longer a honeypot for attackers, and you have a clear story for regulators: we only retain what we need to prove compliance.